vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/canonicity.md

 ```
 It returns a hash of the given block when `blockNumber` is one of the **256** most recent blocks; otherwise returns zero.

-We assert result of this function with the block hash found in the execution commitment of the call proof.
+We assert result of this function with the block hash found in the call assumptions of the call proof.

 ### blockhash limitations
 However, this method is limited, as it only works for the most recent 256 blocks on a given chain.